 Different applications require different bandwidths.
 An instant messaging conversation might take less than 1,000 bits per second (bps); a voice over IP (VoIP) conversation requires 56 kilobits per second (Kbps) to sound smooth and clear.
 Standard definition video (480p) works at 1 megabit per second (Mbps), but HD video (720p) wants around 4 Mbps, and HDX (1080p), more than 7 Mbps.

-When someone talks about how to calculate bandwidth with a bandwidth test, they are most likely discussing how to determine the highest possible reliable transmission rate for data transfer.
-This rate, which may also be called throughput, can be determined by measuring the time required for a file to leave its point of origin and successfully download at its destination.
+Effective bandwidth -- the highest reliable transmission rate a path can provide -- is measured with a bandwidth test.
+This rate can be determined by repeatedly measuring the time required for a specific file to leave its point of origin and successfully download at its destination.

 Continue Reading About bandwidth

 View All Definitions

 How do you determine optimal bandwidth needs for your network?

 2 ResponsesJoin the Discussion

 What has been the biggest bandwidth hog on your network?